An Optimal Switching Approach for Bird Migration: Numerical Results

-In summary, in \textbf{Mode 1}, individual bird prefers to switch to waiting at the stopover site to avoid the risk of mismatch.
-Additionally, the expectation of difference of optimal value gradually approaches $0$ as the partial information approaches perfect information from the step functions spaces.
+individual bird prefers to switch to waiting at the stopover site to avoid the risk of mismatch.
+The improvement of expected payoff is greatest when $n=0$, i.e. the perceived terminal reward satisfies $g(t) = \fint G\,dt$.
+However, as Additionally, the expectation of difference of optimal value gradually approaches $0$ as the $n \to \infty$, so that the perceived terminal reward approaches the actual reward $g_n(t) \to G(t)$ almost everywhere.